DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Implementation

-\paragraph{Federated automatic differentiation.} The last benefit of embedding federated building blocks as JAX primitives is that it gives us a straightforward way to implement \FAD.
-We only need to define the action of vector-Jacobian products (VJPs) and Jacobian-vector products (JVPs) on these primitives. \citet{rush2023federated} discuss how to compute these products, and show that their computation does not require any new federated building blocks.
+\paragraph{Derivatives of \FAX computations.} The last benefit of embedding building blocks as JAX primitives is that it gives us a straightforward way to take derivatives of \FAX computations using AD.
+We refer to this as \emph{MapReduce AD}.
+To do so, we only need to define the action of vector-Jacobian products (VJPs) and Jacobian-vector products (JVPs) on the \FAX primitives. \citet{rush2023federated} discuss how to compute these products, and show that their computation does not require any new building blocks.
 That is, the JVPs and VJPs of these primitives can be expressed in terms of the same set of primitives.
 With the JVPs and VJPs, we can now entirely rely on JAX's AD to do forward- and reverse-mode AD on computations involving these primitives.
 For more details, see~\cref{sec:fad_and_tff}.